The city that never sleeps.

 I barely made the leap when another vehicle, black as the night, took me by surprise.
 I ran into it, face planting on its hood.
 I could swear I heard a deep chuckle from somewhere behind me as the first vehicle slowed to a stop.

 “Please, you have to help me!”
 The stoned stranger didn’t even seem to acknowledge my desperation.
-In fact, he looked like he was about to drift off into another dimension any moment.
+The rugged man looked like he was about to drift off into another dimension any moment.
 I was fucked.

 A whistle traveled through the thick fog, prickling my skin as it reached my ears.
 The tune was bone-chilling, matching the horrifying images that stood before me when I turned around, searching for another way to stay alive.